Exupery/pvpaudit/README.md

 * `/pvpaudit r` or `/pvpaudit raid` - audit the current target and output to /raid
 * `/pvpaudit ?` or `/pvpaudit help` - print the command list

+To audit **all** current group members for a specific bracket append the bracket after any of the above audit commands.
+Arena brackets can be provided by either single (e.g. `3`) or three character identifiers (e.g. `3v3`)
+Examples: `/pvpaudit 3v3`, `/pvpaudit i 2`, `/pvpaudit raid rbg`

 Commands can be ran with `/pa` instead of `/pvpaudit` - unless another addon is in use that registers `/pa` (in which case the longer option should be used).
 Additionally, auditing the current target can be keybound via the WoW keybinding interface (Key Bindings => Addons => PvPAudit).

-## TODOs
-* add option to output all members of party/raid for a given bracket